Baez hits tiebreaking HR in 8th, Cubs beat Cardinals 6-5

+CHICAGO — Taylor Davis got the comeback started with a grand slam in the fourth inning.
+Javier Baez finished it with a go-ahead homer in the eighth.

+Just like that, the surging Cubs are in position to grab the NL Central lead.

-CHICAGO — Javier Baez led off the eighth inning with a tiebreaking homer, and the surging Chicago Cubs wiped out a four-run deficit to beat the St. Louis Cardinals 6-5 on Saturday.
+Baez led off the eighth inning with a tiebreaking drive, and Chicago wiped out a four-run deficit to beat the St. Louis Cardinals 6-5 on Saturday.

-Baez drove a 2-2 pitch from John Brebbia (1-1) to right for his 11th homer, sending the Cubs to their season-high sixth straight win.
+Baez drove a 2-2 pitch from John Brebbia (1-1) the opposite way to right for his 11th homer , sending the Cubs to their season-high sixth straight win.
 Fans chanted “Javy!
 Javy!” as he came out for a curtain call.

-Taylor Davis hit a tying grand slam in the fourth against Michael Wacha for his first career homer.
+Davis hit a tying grand slam in the fourth against Michael Wacha for his first career homer, after Kyle Schwarber was intentionally walked to load the bases.

 Jose Martinez homered leading off the second for the Cardinals.
 Wacha delivered in a big way at the plate, tying a career high with two hits, but couldn’t protect a 5-1 lead as St. Louis lost its third straight game.